zergos1987/dj_zs/README.md

         python3 manage.py migrate

-6. For the frontend you need to run these commands from the `/frontend` folder:

-        npm install

-    to download all the needed NPM packages and then to start the frontend Dev server:

-        npm run dev
+6. Copy and replace folder from `backend/app` to `project folder/app`:

 7. Finally you can start the frontend server from base project folder by running:

-        py manage.py runserver
+        python3 manage.py runserver